 \subsubsection{Classification}

-Second, for each power system configuration we train a binary ML classifier -- using the relevant features from the first stage -- to identify the periods when the ESS is empty, i.e., when the state-of-charge lower bound~\eqref{eqn:soc_bounds} is active for at least two consecutive periods, as detailed in Section~\ref{subsec:ExactDisaggregation}.
-The classifier uses a random forest (for simplicity and robustness) as this has shown excellent performance in previous work~\cite{Cardona2025}.
-For the training of the classifier we use an 80-20 split of the 3-year time horizon data, with 80\% used for model fitting and 20\% for hyperparameter tuning via k-fold cross-validation (i.e., validation).
+Second, for each power system configuration we train a binary classifier -- using the relevant features determined from logistic regression -- to identify the periods when the ESS is empty, i.e., when the state-of-charge lower bound~\eqref{eqn:soc_bounds} is active for at least two consecutive periods, as detailed in Section~\ref{subsec:ExactDisaggregation}.
+The classifier uses a random forest as this has shown excellent performance in previous work~\cite{Cardona2025}.
+For training the classifier we use an 80-20 split of the 3-year time horizon data, with 80\% used for model fitting and 20\% for hyperparameter tuning via k-fold cross-validation (i.e., validation).
 The set-up of the ML-based disaggregation, comprising feature identification and classifier training, requires approximately 2~hours per system configuration and is performed offline.
-The classifier is then tested on a 1\nobreakdash-year out-of-sample dataset.
-Table~\ref{tab:CLPerf} shows that the classifier achieves high performance on both validation and test datasets (BESS–Solar).
-For model~\ref{eqn:model}, misclassification has two effects: false positives (i.e., periods when the ESS is not empty but classified as empty) result in longer submodels, whereas false negatives (i.e., periods when the ESS is empty but classified as not empty) cause minor deviations in the disaggregated model's outcomes.
-Consequently, the performance of key model outcomes -- which are the metrics of interest -- can further exceed that of the classifier, as shown in Section~\ref{sec:NumRes}.
+The classifier is then tested on 1\nobreakdash-year out-of-sample datasets.
+As shown in Table~\ref{tab:CLPerf}, the classifier maintains a desirable level of accuracy on both the validation and test datasets (BESS–Solar case).
+Misclassification has two effects: false positives (i.e., periods where the ESS is not empty but classified as empty) cause minor deviations in the disaggregated model outcomes, whereas false negatives (i.e., periods where the ESS is empty but classified as not empty) lead to longer submodels, leaving disaggregation potential untapped.

 For the ML-based disaggregation, we used full-scale model solutions to obtain the ACS for feature identification and classifier training and validation.
 Nevertheless, the approach remains highly relevant for practical applications, as it could, for example, rely on partial model runs, thereby alleviating the need to solve the full-scale problem -- a direction we plan to explore in future research.
 Moreover, once trained for a given system configuration, the ML-based disaggregation could be applied in Monte Carlo–type analyses, in which the co-scheduling problem is repeatedly solved for many realizations of uncertain parameters, such as renewable capacity factors or demand.